-Teaching mental health tools at Refresh Recovery is part of our unique long-term and real-life transition focus.
-Some of our anxiety treatment tools for anxiety disorders include learning about anxiety, relaxation methods, mindfulness, appropriate breathing techniques, cognitive and behavior therapies, counseling, dietary and exercise suggestions, assertiveness, structured problem-solving, and medication treatment.
+At Refresh Recovery, teaching mental health tools is a key component of our unique long-term and practical transition approach.
+Our anxiety treatment tools for anxiety disorders encompass a range of strategies, including understanding anxiety, relaxation techniques, mindfulness practices, appropriate breathing exercises, cognitive and behavioral therapies, counseling, dietary and exercise recommendations, assertiveness training, structured problem-solving, and medication treatment.

 Learning about Anxiety